ipfs/devgrants/open-grants/ipfs-rust/reports/phase-1.2.md

 ## Governance

 Governance was challenging during the grant cycle, perhaps due to the project being somewhat in its infancy.
 Things have stabilized but there is still a risk of it threatening future productivity if [more interpersonal issues](https://github.com/ipfs-rust/rust-ipfs/issues/129) arise.
-At this time, nobody from the grant team or PL have "Owner" access of the organization.

 Despite this, some breakthroughs and decisions were made, primary in the form of productive discussions in the following issues:
 - [Repo abstraction redesign](https://github.com/ipfs-rust/rust-ipfs/issues/142)